zhenrong-wang/co2/README.md

 The thermophysical properties of CO2 are very important to researchers and engineers in various domains (energy, power, chemistry, materials ...).

-Usually, they rely on the [NIST Refprop](https://www.nist.gov/srd/refprop) to calculate the properties.
+Usually, researchers rely on the [NIST Refprop](https://www.nist.gov/srd/refprop) to calculate the properties.
 However, Refprop is commercial and not open-source.
-Therefore, I wrote this code to provide an alternative to refprop.
+Therefore, I wrote this code to provide an alternative to the refprop.

 # 2. Brief Intro

 Program Name: High-resolution CO2 (Carbon Dioxide) Properties Calculation

 Purpose: Calculate the **very-high-resolution** thermophysical properties at given point(s)
 License: MIT